Replicable-MARL/MARLlib/docs/source/handbook/installation.rst

 External Environments Requirements
 ------------------------------------------

-External environments are integrated in MARLlib, such as `StarCraftII <https://github.com/oxwhirl/smac>`_ and `MaMujoco <https://github.com/schroederdewitt/multiagent_mujoco>`_.
-You can install them by following
+External environments are integrated into MARLlib, such as `StarCraftII <https://github.com/oxwhirl/smac>`_ and `MaMujoco <https://github.com/schroederdewitt/multiagent_mujoco>`_.
+You can install them by following.

 * our simplified guides
 * the official guides on their project homepage

-The related content can be found in in :ref:`env`.
+The related content can be found in :ref:`env`.

 Development requirements
 ----------------------------

-For users who wanna contribute to our repository, please refer the contributing guide.
+Please refer to the contributing guide for users who want to contribute to our repository.